How to protect yourself from air pollution

 Pollutants are released into the air in a multitude of ways from the products we use to the burning of fossil fuels.
 The three types of air pollution - fine particle, chemical, and biological - all have different sources.
 To provide some examples, industry and vehicle transportation are two of the sources that contribute most to fine particle pollution.
 Chemical pollutants, common especially in our indoor spaces, may include carbon monoxide (CO), volatile organic compounds (VOCs), and pesticides.
 Biological pollutants may include infectious agents like viruses and bacteria and allergens such as mould, animal dander, and dust.
 Read more about the three types of pollutants here.

 Climate change plays an important role in the severity of air pollution.
-By releasing methane and carbon dioxide into the air when we burn fossil fuels, this raises the Earth’s temperature; the subsequent increased heat then creates more ultraviolet radiation and worsens smog, a form of air pollution.
+By releasing methane and carbon dioxide into the air when we burn fossil fuels, this raises the Earth’s average temperature; the subsequent increased heat then creates more ultraviolet radiation and worsens smog, a form of air pollution.
 Furthermore, more allergenic air pollutants are created, particularly mould (as a result of more extreme weather and increased flooding causing damper conditions) and pollen (due to an extended pollen season with warmer global temperatures)2.
 It is a vicious cycle.

 With the presence of air pollution in our breathing air, we are subject to a host of health complications.
 Fine particle pollution (such as particulate matter, or PM) is especially dangerous because, due to its small size, it can easily enter the body through the respiratory system and move with ease into the bloodstream, giving it quick access to other organs of the body such as the brain and heart.
 The health problems caused by air pollution include respiratory irritation and disease, increased incidence of allergies, multiple types of cancer (especially lung cancer), and even an increased likelihood of experiencing mental health issues.
 For people with asthma, air pollution causes more intense symptoms and can trigger asthma attacks.
 As a whole, it weakens our immune system and makes us more vulnerable to suffering from epidemic diseases.
 A Harvard study performed in 2020 showed that there were more deaths from the COVID-19 pandemic in places with higher soot concentrations than compared to areas with lower soot concentrations2.
 Historically, polluting sites tend to be located in or in close proximity to low-income neighbourhoods, meaning that the adverse effects of air pollution are experienced disproportionately by individuals living in these communities, generating an issue of climate injustice.